 AL Amyloidosis

-in the immune system that help fight disease.
+AL amyloidosis, also known as immunoglobulin light chain amyloidosis or primary amyloidosis, is the most common subtype of this disease.
+It is caused by abnormal changes to immunoglobulins (also known as antibodies), which are cellsthe basic structural and functional unit of all living things in the immune system that help fight disease.
 These changes cause excess production of ‘light chains’, which are a component of immunoglobulins, and can deposit into organs and tissues.
-AL amyloidosis most commonly affects the kidneys, heart, nervous system, liver, and gastrointestinal system, and is often associated with conditions such as multiple myeloma, Waldenstorm macroglobulinemia, non-Hodgkin lymphomaKnown as a blood cancer, it is cancer of the white blood cells., or chronicA long-lasting disease that changes slowly. lymphocytic leukaemia.
+AL amyloidosis most commonly affects the kidneys, heart, nervous system, liver, and gastrointestinal system, and is often associated with conditions such as multiple myeloma, Waldenstorm macroglobulinemia, non-Hodgkin lymphomacancers of the lymphatic system, or chronica long-lasting disease that changes slowly over time lymphocytic leukaemiacancer of blood and/or blood forming tissues.

-AL amyloidosis is often aggressive, and may not have as good of a prognosisTo predict how a disease/condition may progress and what the outcome might be. as other types of amyloidosis.
+AL amyloidosis is often aggressive, and may not have as good of a prognosisto predict how a disease/condition may progress and what the outcome might be as other types of amyloidosis.

 AA Amyloidosis